2023 Turkish parliamentary election: Electoral districts

-Turkey is split into 87 electoral districts, which elect a certain number of Members to the Grand National Assembly of Turkey.
-The Assembly has a total of 600 seats, which each electoral district allocated a certain number of MPs in proportion to their population.
+Turkey is split into 87 electoral districts, which elect a certain number of members to the Grand National Assembly of Turkey.
+The Assembly has a total of 600 seats, with each electoral district allocated a certain number of MPs in proportion to their population.
 The Supreme Electoral Council of Turkey conducts population reviews of each district before the election and can increase or decrease a district's number of seats according to their electorate.

-In all but four cases, electoral districts share the same name and borders of the 81 Provinces of Turkey, with the exception of Ankara, Bursa, Izmir and Istanbul.
-Provinces electing between 19 and 36 MPs are split into two electoral districts, while any province electing above 36 MPs are divided into three.
-As the country's most populous provinces, Bursa and Izmir are divided into two subdistricts while Ankara and Istanbul is divided into three.
+In all but four cases, electoral districts share the same name and borders as the 81 provinces, with the exceptions being Ankara, Bursa, İzmir and Istanbul.
+Provinces electing between 19 and 36 MPs are split into two electoral districts, while any province electing above 36 MPs is divided into three.
+As the country's most populous provinces, Bursa and İzmir are divided into two subdistricts while Ankara and Istanbul are divided into three.
 The distribution of elected MPs per electoral district is shown below.